Expertise

 Personal

-In her spare time Alison enjoys spending time with her daughters and, when time permits, running in the Buckinghamshire countryside.
-Alison has completed the Edinburgh (2015) and Bournemouth (2016) marathons.
-She enjoys reading a variety of books from biographies to crime thrillers.
-Alison also enjoys travelling with favourite destinations including Kenya, Australia and Italy.
+Alison enjoys spending time with her daughters and, when time permits, running in the Bedfordshire countryside.
+She has completed the Edinburgh (2015) and Bournemouth (2016) marathons and also enjoys travelling with favourite destinations including Kenya, Australia and Italy.